Edinburgh Travel Guide. Everything you need to know about visiting

 Edinburgh is a compact city, easily explored on foot.

-The city with its seven hills is represented by Edinburgh Castle, Scotland’s most popular tourist attraction.
+The city with its seven hills is represented by Edinburgh Castle, Scotland’s most popular tourist attraction and one of the best places to visit in the country.

 The world-famous Edinburgh Military Tattoo takes place at the entrance to the Castle Esplanade for three weeks in August during the summer festivals every year, while colourful fireworks displays are set off from the ramparts at Hogmanay.